ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 Any help in filling in the gaps is **VERY** welcome.

+# Foreword

+In an ethical world we wouldn't have to spend so much time trying to reverse this kind of proprietary protocols.
+If you don't think it's appropriate, if you don't have the energy to do this tedious/time-consuming/<insert anything here> work, or if you don't want to buy the overpriced devices sold by these companies, then you should consider to go with manufacturers who respect your right to repair/modify what you own without ruining yourself.

+And you would be wise to do so.

 # Official documentation

 Some links to understand the interest of these data and their organization.